batasi/hotel_system/README.md

 it should display the website, click on it and then admin to get to admin panel open another new tab in your browser and type http://localhost/admin/

+willing to get more projects or buy some cofee dont hesitate to reach out